Video produced by TEDx Talks

-If you are caring for a loved one with an LVAD your life has changed in ways that you could never have imagined; it is a rewarding yet challenging role.
+If you are caring for a loved one with an LVAD your life has changed in ways that you could never have imagined.
+Caregiving is a rewarding yet challenging role.
 It is such a relief to know your loved one is on the road to recovery.
 You are probably looking forward to getting back all that heart failure has taken from your lives.
 However, adjusting to the major life changes that come with caring for an LVAD recipient may be difficult at times.
 It may seem like you are on a roller coaster ride; there will be good days and bad days.
 As the caregiver, it is easy to put your needs second to those of your loved one.
 It is important to be sure to tend to your needs as well, or you may not be able to effectively care for your loved one.

 Here are some tips to help guide you on your caregiver journey.